PradeepPKR/PradeepPKR/README.md

 ### Hi there I am PradeepKumar 👋

 - 🔭 I’m currently working on ...
-SourceCode Computers :desktop_computer:
+SourceCoders technology :desktop_computer:
 - 🌱 I’m currently learning ...
 Python
 - 👯 I’m looking to collaborate on ...Python
 - 🤔 I’m looking for help with ...Android developement